 Overview of Berkeley’s Public Schools

 All visiting mathematicians on account of their Berkeley housing rental lease can enroll their children in Berkeley’s public school.
 Public school is administered by the Berkeley Unified School District (BUSD) and is provided free of cost.
 Berkeley’s diversity, influenced by the presence of the University of Berkeley and its urban culture, is well represented in the schools’ student population.
-Schools are ethnically diverse: White (32%), African American (24%), Latino (21%), Multi-ethnic/Other (15%) and Asian (8%).
+Schools are ethnically diverse: White (39%), Latino (23%), Black (14%), Multi-Race (14%) and Asian (7%).
 Students speak more than 40 languages in the home.
 All this offers a different learning experience for children from other countries and other US cities.

 Berkeley School District is unique from many US public schools.
 In 1968, Berkeley was one of the first school district in America to desegregate without a court order.
 In its continued effort to maintain balance amongst its diverse socioeconomic residents, the city is divided into school zones.
 This means that your Berkeley residential address will determine the school zone, and not your neighborhood school.
 There are three school zones – North West, Central and South East.
 Each school zone has 4-5 elementary schools and one middle school.

 Children who turn 5 years during the Fall quarter (September 2 to December 2) can enroll in the Transitional Kindergarten program.
 This program is a blend of preschool and kindergarten curriculum.
 Each year the school district decides the locations of this program.
-For the current 2019-20 academic year, the program is offered at three locations: Sylvia Mendez Elementary School, Malcolm X Elementary School and King Child Development Center.
+The location for the Transitional Kindergarten varies each year according to space.

 Elementary School: Kindergarten to Grade 5